-Kentuckians with Disabilities is one of six cultivation communities targeted by Kentucky State Treasurer Allison Ball through her Financial Empowerment Coalition and Database.
+Kentuckians with Disabilities is one of seven cultivation communities targeted by Kentucky State Treasurer Allison Ball through her Financial Empowerment Coalition and Database.
 The following resources have been gathered from non-profit, business, and government entities focused on improving the financial livelihood of Kentuckians with Disabilities.

 ABLE Accounts: Answers to Your Questions